nitrogen-lang/nitrogen/docs/modules/os.md

 # OS

+The os module returns a Module object.
+All documented functions are part of this returned object.

 ## system(cmd: string[, args: array]): array|error|nil

 `system` will execute `cmd` with arguments `args`. `args` must be an array of strings.
 The returned array contains the